 By Criminal Defense Attorney Jeremy Rosenthal

-*Jeremy Rosenthal is board certified in criminal law by the Texas Board of Legal Specialization.
-He has been designated as a Texas Super Lawyer by Thomson Reuters.
+*Jeremy Rosenthal is certified in criminal law by the Texas Board of Legal Specialization.
+He is designated as a Texas Super Lawyer by Thomson Reuters.